Thursday, September 4th

 - 12:50pm - 1:00pm BREAK

-- 1:00pm - 1:50pm Kristy Knowles, DVM - Otitis Externa - What You Need to Know - (Sponsored by Merck)
+- 1:00pm - 1:50pm Kristy Knowles, DVM - Introducing a Quantum Leap: BRAVECTO Quantum - (Sponsored by Merck)

 - 1:50pm - 2:40pm Kristy Knowles, DVM - Nobivac NXT FeLV: The next generation of non-adjuvanted protection - (Sponsored by Merck)